UWM Holdings Corporation (UWMC): How investors can get the most out of their investments

 During the last month, 0 analysts gave the UWM Holdings Corporation a BUY rating, 0 of the polled analysts branded the stock as an OVERWEIGHT, 0 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.

-According to the data provided on Barchart.com, the moving average of the company in the 100-day period was set at 3.76, with a change in the price was noted unch.
-In a similar fashion, UWM Holdings Corporation posted a movement of unch for the period of last 100 days, recording 1,619,770 in trading volumes.
+According to the data provided on Barchart.com, the moving average of the company in the 100-day period was set at 3.73, with a change in the price was noted -0.72.
+In a similar fashion, UWM Holdings Corporation posted a movement of -19.25% for the period of last 100 days, recording 1,601,363 in trading volumes.

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity The total Debt to Equity ratio for UWMC is recording 47.91 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 47.05.